lexie-liang/LiangJiayu.github.io/index.md

 - Recruited 50 college students for participation.
 - Employed automatic annotation for production data using <a href="https://sppas.org/" target="_blank">SPPAS</a> and <a href="http://darla.dartmouth.edu/index" target="_blank">DARLA</a>, and automatic extraction of F1 and F2 values in MATLAB (<a href="https://phonetics.ucla.edu/voicesauce/" target="_blank">VoiceSauce</a>).
 - Calculated participants' boundary width in Python to assess perception performance.
-- Processed eye-movement data in R (<a href="http://www.eyetracking-r.com/" target="_blank">eyetrackingR</a>) and analyzed the difference between the empirical logtransformed proportions of target and competitor fixations on a per-participant basis.
+- Processed eye-movement data in R (<a href="http://www.eyetracking-r.com/" target="_blank">eyetrackingR</a>) and calculated the difference between the empirical logtransformed proportions of target and competitor fixations.
-- Calculated participants' Pillai score in R to measure vowel overlap and plotted vowel overlap using F1 and F2 values with R (<a href="https://ggplot2.tidyverse.org/" target="_blank">ggplot2</a>)
+- Calculated participants' Pillai score in R to measure vowel overlap and plotted vowel overlap using F1 and F2 values in R (<a href="https://ggplot2.tidyverse.org/" target="_blank">ggplot2</a>)
-- Conducted LME and GCA analysis in R (<a href="https://cran.r-project.org/web/packages/lme4/index.html" target="_blank">lme4</a>)
+- Conducted LME and Growth Curve Analysis (GCA) in R (<a href="https://cran.r-project.org/web/packages/lme4/index.html" target="_blank">lme4</a>)

-Employed automatic annotation for production data using <a href="https://sppas.org/" target="_blank">SPPAS</a> and <a href="http://darla.dartmouth.edu/index" target="_blank">DARLA</a>, and automatic extraction of F1 and F2 values in MATLAB (<a href="https://phonetics.ucla.edu/voicesauce/" target="_blank">VoiceSauce</a>).

 [2023] **Music Experience Enhances Categorical Perception of English Vowels in Mandarin Speakers**
-- Conducted literature review, synthesized and manipulated experimental stimuli in MATLAB (<a href="https://ieeexplore.ieee.org/document/4518514" target="_blank">TANDEM-STRAIGHT</a>).
+- Conducted literature review, synthesized and manipulated experimental stimuli using MATLAB (<a href="https://ieeexplore.ieee.org/document/4518514" target="_blank">TANDEM-STRAIGHT</a>).
 - Recruited 20 college students for participation.
 - Designed and executed experiments in <a href="https://www.psychopy.org/" target="_blank">Psychopy</a>.
 - Performed ANOVA and Pearson correlation analysis in Python (<a href="https://pypi.org/project/pandas/" target="_blank">Pandas</a>).